Stojanovic94/Stojanovic94/README.md

 ## Hi there 👋

 Welcome to my GitHub profile!
-I'm a passionate developer always eager to learn and explore new technologies.
+I'm a passionate developer, always eager to learn and explore new technologies.

 ### 🔭 Current Projects
+- **Exchange Rate Forecast**: Exchange Rate Forecast using an ARIMA (AutoRegressive Integrated Moving Average) model.
+- **Expense-Tracker**: The Expense Tracker is a simple GUI application designed to help users manage and track their expenses.
 - **SRT to DOC Converter**: Converting subtitle files into editable document formats using C#.
 - **Car Leasing Calculator**: A CSS-based tool for estimating car leasing costs.
 - **Vehicle Rental System**: A C# application for managing car rentals and insurance costs.